Miguel-Herrero/generator-node-module/README.md

 # generator-madoos-node-module

-> Basic generator for node moule
+Basic generator of a node module

+## It includes

+ * Unit test with mocha and chai
+ * Cover whit istanbul
+ * Standard code style
+ * Jenkins integration

 ## Installation